adz624/ubuntu-rails-app-installer/README.md

 ## Summary
 ==========================
-ubuntu-rails-app-installer is a shellscript and make you install the rails app production environment!
+ubuntu-rails-app-installer is a shell script and you can use these scripts to install rails app production environment quickly!

-This shell test on ubuntu 12.04, 13.04 already.

 ## Usage